Bartolomé Island

-Bartolomé Island (Isla Bartolomé) is a volcanic islet in the Galápagos Islands group, just off the east coast of Santiago Island.
-It is one of the "younger" islands in the Galápagos archipelago.
-This island, and Sulivan Bay on Santiago island, are named after naturalist and lifelong friend of Charles Darwin, Sir Bartholomew James Sulivan, who was a lieutenant aboard HMS Beagle.
+Bartolomé Island (Isla Bartolomé) is an uninhabited 1.2 km2 volcanic islet located in Sullivan Bay, just east of Santiago Island, in the Galápagos Islands. just off the east coast of Santiago Island.
+The island, along with the bay it sits in, are named after naturalist Sir Bartholomew James Sulivan, who was a lieutenant aboard HMS Beagle.
+The island is a popular tourist destination, with attractions including the wildlife and the famous Pinnacle Rock that juts out over Sullivan Bay.